stacktracejs/stacktrace.js/README.md

 It has a very similar API and also supports source maps.

 ## Contributing
+This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#stacktrace.js/me@eriwen.com).
+By participating, you are expected to honor this code.

 Want to be listed as a *Contributor*?
 Start with the [Contributing Guide](https://github.com/stacktracejs/stacktrace.js/blob/master/CONTRIBUTING.md)!

 This project is made possible due to the efforts of these fine people: